Shiyu-Ran-99/dpt-ddpm/README.md

-# TabDDPM: Modelling Tabular Data with Diffusion Models
+# DPTDDPM: Modelling Tabular Data with Diffusion Models with Differential Privacy

-This is the official code for our paper "TabDDPM: Modelling Tabular Data with Diffusion Models" ([paper](https://arxiv.org/abs/2209.15421))
+This code is built upon the TabDDPM: the official code is from [tab-ddpm](https://github.com/yandex-research/tab-ddpm), and paper "TabDDPM: Modelling Tabular Data with Diffusion Models" ([paper](https://arxiv.org/abs/2209.15421))

 <!-- ## Results
 You can view all the results and build your own tables with this [notebook](notebooks/Reports.ipynb). -->